ohioCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Under the Ohio Open Records Act and the DRC records code, inmate records are classified as private or confidential in Ohio.
 This means inmate records are not subject to inspection and copying by members of the public.
 However, the public may access basic inmate information via the websites or online databases managed by the DRC or the local correctional institutions.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Because of this, record availability cannot be guaranteed.

 How To Find An Inmate In Ohio?

-Citizens may find an inmate incarcerated in Ohio correctional facility in one of three ways; visiting the facility in person, calling the prison or jail authority, or by searching available online database.
+Citizens may find an inmate incarcerated in Ohio correctional facility in one of three ways; visiting the facility in person, calling the prison or jail authority, or by searching available online databases.
 Ohio state prisons and most local detention centers (county or city jails) provide an inmate search tool on their websites.

 Requestors may use the offender search tool on the Ohio Department of Rehabilitation and Corrections (DRC) website to locate an inmate in any state prison in the state.
 For inmates held in county jails, requestors must visit the local authority website to determine if there are available online inmate search tools.
 Generally, Sheriff’s Offices are in charge of local jails in Ohio.
 Find the web address of any Ohio Sheriff’s Office here to use the inmate locator tool.